Last updated: December 26, 2022

 How to collect the necessary evidence?

 We advise you not to wait for the police or gendarmerie investigation.
-The victim must have the reflex to collect the evidence of his harassment himself, in particular by taking screenshots.
+The victim must have the reflex to collect the evidence of their harassment themselves, particularly by taking screenshots.

 Know that it is possible to call a bailiff to take these screenshots.
 Thus, the exhibits will be valid and can be used during a trial.